scalypear/pyside6_custom_title_bar/README.md

 # CustomTitleBar
 Implements a custom title bar which automatically replaces default title bar of a `QWidget` or `QMainWindow`. `CustomTitleBar` should be placed in the central widget of the root.

+The CustomTitleBar allows you to style the title bar of your PySide6 application.

 ## Using CustomTitleBar in a QMainWindow
 If the root is a `QMainWindow`, simply place `CustomTitleBar` as the first item in the `centralWidget`.
 The main content should be placed in a layout placed in a layout below the CustomTitleBar.
 So the structure will be: